GabrielMacGregor/GabrielMacGregor/README.md

-# Hi there, I'm Gabriel Garcia Alpin Mac Gregor 👋
+# Hi there, I'm Gabriel Mac Gregor 👋

 🎓 **Computer Engineering student** at PUC-Rio (graduating in 2026)
 📊 Passionate about **Data Science, Machine Learning, and turning data into insights**